 - Students Teach Students to Stand Up to Bullying (05:48)

 In this wonderful piece, high school students in Ohio teach younger kids about the difference between an upstander and a bystander through role-playing.
 They’re part of the Not in Our School program, the education branch of Not in Our Town.

 The opposite of bullying?
-It's empathy, of course -- and Start Empathy is a wonderful program all about cultivating it in kids.
-They offer concrete tools like the Empathy 101 video playlist and tips for educators and parents.
+It’s empathy—and Start Empathy is a wonderful program all about cultivating it in kids.
+It offers concrete tools like the Empathy 101 video playlist and tips for educators and parents.

 - PACER Teens Against Bullying (02:40)

-Nonprofit advocacy org PACER is one of the main sponsors of Bullying Prevention Month.
-They offer all kinds of anti-bullying resources on their specialized websites -- for kids, for teens, and their National Bullying Prevention Center website for parents and educators.
+Nonprofit advocacy organization PACER is one of the main sponsors of Bullying Prevention Month.
+It offers all kinds of anti-bullying resources on specialized websites—for kids, for teens, and for parents and educators.

 - Cyberbullying Educator Toolkit (02:15)

 Common Sense Media does a fantastic job of providing resources for teachers around technology issues.
-This video is an introduction to their cyberbullying tooklit, available for free online, and broken down with specific resources for elementary, middle, and high school teachers.
+This video is an introduction to the cyberbullying toolkit, available for free online and broken down with specific resources for elementary, middle, and high school teachers.

 Sweet chalk-animated pop anthem by soulful-voiced 14-year-old singer Rachel Crow.
-Crow co-wrote this song to empower girls everywhere to stand up for themselves.
-Read an interview with Rachel on AOL Music.
+Crow cowrote this song to empower girls everywhere to stand up for themselves.
+Read an interview with Crow on AOL Music.

 This powerful documentary tracking the lives of five bullied students was made to raise awareness of the epidemic of bullying and stir people to action.
-Get more information at the film's website.
-There is also a viewing guide and other resources co-produced with Facing History and Ourselves.
+Get more information at the film’s website.
+There’s also a viewing guide and other resources coproduced with Facing History and Ourselves.